pawnu/pawnu.github.io/README.md

 7. `Deploy`
 8. `Monitor including monitoring/preventing the exploitation of vulnerability`

-Option 1 is where delivery team treat security as an afterthought or a band-aid solution to apply after an incident happens whereas Option 2 is where a DevSecOps model has been adopted.
-That is not to say that DevSecOps will guarantee that you will never be following Option 1 as there may be "zero-day attacks" and the unexpected.
+Lifecycle 1 is where delivery team treat security as an afterthought or a band-aid solution to apply after an incident occurs whereas Lifecycle 2 is where a DevSecOps model has been adopted.
+From project management perspective, Lifecycle 1 without security activities may look to be cost effective initially however it often leads to rework which requires either patches or new projects.
+It makes sense from a product ownership perspective to use DevSecOps, as practictioners report that Return on Investment with DevSecOps as opposed to "incident-led" approach can range from 5-100x in the long run.

-The idea is that with DevSecOps, the overall cost to the organisation will decrease significantly with majority of vulnerabilties being identified through Option 2 rather than Option 1.
-Reducing Option 1 also means reducing incidents which may lead to risk of data theft/loss, introduction of malwares & ransomwares, reputational damages, fines from regulatory bodies, etc.

-Also to consider in Option 1 is the implication that re-work may be carried out by a completely different team years down the line without as good an understanding of the original code base, as opposed to the same team in Option 2 who may find it easier to fix their own code.
+That is not to say that DevSecOps will guarantee that you will never be following Lifecycle 1 as there may be "zero-day attacks" and the unexpected.
+The idea is that with DevSecOps, the overall cost to the organisation will decrease significantly with majority of vulnerabilties being identified through Lifecycle 2 rather than Lifecycle 1.
+Reducing Lifecycle 1 also means reducing incidents which may lead to risk of data theft/loss, introduction of malwares & ransomwares, reputational damages, fines from regulatory bodies, etc. Also to consider in Lifecycle 1 is the implication that re-work may be carried out by a completely different team years down the line without as good an understanding of the original code base, as opposed to the same team in Lifecycle 2 who may find it easier to fix their own code.

 ## How to create a DevSecOps practice?